auth0/docs/articles/sso/current/index.md

 ## Benefits

-Single Sign-On provides a seamless experience for users when using your applications and services.
+SSO provides a seamless experience for users when using your applications and services.
 Instead of having to remember separate sets of credentials for each application or service, users can simply login once and access your full suite of applications.

 ## User experience